 Vested members who occupied an employee or teacher position and meet the conditions listed above will be eligible to receive a Vested Deferred Retirement pension at age 60 or older, or an Early Retirement pension.

 The benefit will be computed using the appropriate Group I Service Retirement pension formula when a member’s Vested Deferred Retirement pension begins at age 60 or older.
-The benefit will be computed using the Service Retirement pension formula and appropriate reduction factors when a member’s Vested Deferred Retirement pension begins at ages 50 through 59 or earlier under the Rule of 70.
+The benefit will be computed using the Service Retirement pension formula and appropriate reduction factors when a member’s Vested Deferred Retirement pension begins at ages 50 through 59.

 Split Benefits – Service in Both Group I and Group II

 Different provisions may apply to members with Split Benefits.
 Contact NHRS to speak with a Benefits Specialist.

 Filing for Vested Deferred Retirement

 Vested Deferred Retirement pensions do not begin automatically.
 In order to receive a Vested Deferred Retirement pension, members must file for benefits.